ucan-wg/spec/README.md

 # 7. Related Work and Prior Art

 [SPKI/SDSI](https://datatracker.ietf.org/wg/spki/about/) is very closely related to UCAN.
 A different format is used, and some details vary (such as a delegation-locking bit), but the core idea and general usage pattern is very close.
-UCAN can be seen as a way of making these ideas more palletable to a modern audience, and adding a few features such as content IDs that were less widespread at the time SPKI/SDSI were written.
+UCAN can be seen as a way of making these ideas more palatable to a modern audience, and adding a few features such as content IDs that were less widespread at the time SPKI/SDSI were written.

 [ZCAP-LD](https://w3c-ccg.github.io/zcap-ld/) is closely related to UCAN, and the projects were started around the same time.
 The primary differences are in formatting, addressing by URL, and an emphasis on linked data rather than inlining for availability.